 Family Fest is a way to provide Jacksonville families with a fun, affordable celebration of literacy in the outdoors.
-This event will bring to life storytelling, music, arts and crafts in a natural setting.
+CDRC has held this event for the past 12 years, Through this event we bring to life, storytelling, music, arts and crafts in a natural setting.
 Family Fest strives to combine the efforts of the Child Development Research Center staff, Nature Trail staff and the University of North Florida faculty and students to reach out to the Jacksonville community to support literacy development.

-The University of North Florida’s Child Development Research Center will host its 12th annual Family Fest at UNF’s Wildlife Sanctuary, near the nature trails located at the main campus entrance at Interstate 295.
-This event is free and open to the public.
+The Family Fest is always held at UNF’s Wildlife Sanctuary, near the nature trails located at the main campus entrance at Interstate 295.
+This event is open to the public.

-Throughout the day, there will be 14 art-infused literacy activities, such as seed mosaics, rainbow fish, paper bag animal puppets and more.
-Other fun activities will include piñata smashing, a petting zoo, walking on nature trails and canoeing.
-Lunch will also be available.
+Several art-infused literacy activities, such as seed mosaics, rainbow fish, paper bag animal puppets are offered through out the event.
+Other fun activities include walking on nature trails and canoeing.
+Snacks are available for purchase.

-Dr. Nile Stanley, a UNF associate professor of childhood education, will present poetry in motion.
+Dr. Nile Stanley, a UNF associate professor of childhood education, presents poetry in motion.
 He is a featured storyteller, aka Nile Crocodile, for the Jacksonville Public Library and has authored several books, including “Literacy through Storytelling” and “Creating Readers with Poetry.”
-Dr. Gigi David, a UNF assistant professor of childhood education and children’s author, will interact with kids and discuss her books.
+Dr. Gigi David, a UNF assistant professor of childhood education and children’s author, also interacts with kids and discusses her books.
 Dr. David has several published books for children, including poetry, early reader books and picture books.
 Her latest book, “Just Mollie and Me,” helps children value relationships with elderly people living in their community..
 Visit her website to preview some of her stories http://grandbabybooks.com/

 Copyright © 2016 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000